 All revenue sources are subject to adoption by the School Committee.

-The annual regional district budget as adopted by two-thirds vote of the Regional School District Committee shall require the approval of two-thirds of the local appropriating authorities of the member municipalities.
+The annual regional district budget as adopted by two-thirds vote of all members of the Regional School District Committee shall require the approval of two-thirds of the local appropriating authorities of the member municipalities.

 In the event the regional school budget is not approved by at least two-thirds of the member municipalities as required, the Regional School District Committee shall have thirty days to reconsider, amend, and resubmit a budget on the basis of the issues raised.